-Each of these injuries seems to manifest themselves in the form of the back spasm, which is the body's way of immobilizing the injury to prevent further injury.
-Many forms of treatment can be given to these injuries, from heat, ice, anti-inflammatory, electrical stimulation, ultra-sound, pain killers, and muscle-relaxers.
-Some studies have experimented with Botox to relax the spasm so the patient can function better and will less pain.
+Each of these injuries seems to manifest themselves in the form of the back spasm, which is the body's way of immobilizing the injury to prevent further harm.
+Heat, ice, anti-inflammatories, electrical stimulation, ultrasound, painkillers and muscle relaxers can treat these injuries.
+Some studies have experimented with Botox to relax the spasm so the patient can function better and with less pain.

 One of the most interesting studies I have heard related to the effectiveness of the following three treatments:

 The following stretches will help create flexibility.
-There are more exercises and workouts you can follow from any of the eBooks in the Military.com Fitness eBook store or you can surf the internet and go to a favorite site of mine for sport injuries titled - www.sportsinjurybulletin.com.
-There you can learn about almost any injury and get free tips to prevent them.
+There are more exercises and workouts you can follow from any of the eBooks in the Military.com Fitness eBook store, or you can surf the internet and go to a favorite site of mine for sport injuries, www.sportsinjurybulletin.com.
+You can learn about almost any injury and get free tips to prevent them there.

 Bring your knees to your chest as shown.
-You have the option of pulling your knees closer to your chest with your arms and relaxing your upper back and next by laying your head on the floor as well.
+You have the option of pulling your knees closer to your chest with your arms and relaxing your upper back and neck by lying your head on the floor as well.

 From the standing or sitting position, bend forward at the waist and touch your toes.
 Keep your back straight and slightly bend your knees.
 You should feel this stretching the back of your thighs.
-The lower back is directly affected by the hamstrings.
-Usually if your hamstrings are too tight and you cannot bend over to touch your toes, your lower back is also inflexible and weak and waiting to be injured.
+The lower back is affected directly by the hamstrings.
+Usually if your hamstrings are too tight and you cannot bend over to touch your toes, your lower back is also inflexible, weak and waiting to be injured.

-Spread your legs while standing..
+Spread your legs while standing.
 Drop your chest down to your knees and place your hands on the floor.
-Hold for 10 seconds, then try to slowly straighten the legs.
+Hold for 10 seconds, then try to straighten your legs slowly.

-Lay on your right side with knees bent as shown, and slowly twist your torso so your shoulders are flat on the floor.
+Lie on your right side with knees bent as shown and slowly twist your torso so your shoulders are flat on the floor.
 Try to keep your knees stationary.

 The following exercises are the ideal non-weighted ways to strengthen the lower back.
-In fact, if you have ever injured your lower back, you probably did these exercises in rehab after the surgery or injury.
-Doing any physical therapy exercise as part of your daily lower back routine is ALWAYS smart and safe.
+If you ever have injured your lower back, you probably did these exercises in rehabilitation after the surgery or injury.
+Doing any physical therapy exercise as part of your daily lower-back routine is always smart and safe.